Explore Romeing’s favourite restaurants, bars, and sights in Rome’s most cherished neighbourhood, Trastevere.

 Duration: 4 hours

-Explore Trastevere and other Roman neighbourhoods on a guided bike tour.
+Explore Trastevere and other Roman neighborhoods on a guided bike tour.
 Easily cycle between ancient monuments and elegant shopping streets, Baroque squares and Renaissance palaces, and beautiful fountains and churches housing innumerable masterpieces.
 And of course, pedal around Trastevere’s picture-perfect vicolos and stunning piazzas.
 It’s the experience of a lifetime!

 Get crafty with a mosaics workshop